 Having a few years with substantially less missing data than the norm was likely due to a group of indicators being reported with a periodicity of 5 years.
 This pattern was considered when splitting the data into train/test subsets, where at least one year of low missing data was used in the test set (see Section 4.241).

 No data imputation was used despite the high level of missing data.
 This was done to prevent imputation from introducing bias into the dataset, especially given the high level of missing data.
 More specifically, the pattern of missing data in this dataset would typically be categorised as ‘missing not at random’ (MNAR).
 In other words, the probability of data being missing relies on both observed and missing data, or on other, unobserved variables [2, 3].
 This dataset would be considered MNAR because the probability of missing data is heavily related to the robustness of the country’s data collection systems, which is an unseen variable, but which may be related to a country’s MMR.
 In this case, handling the missing data would require observation of the unseen data, making it extremely difficult to impute the missing data without ignoring the important unseen data and introducing bias [2].
 For example, removing all rows and columns with missing data or imputing the missing values based on the observed datapoints would bias the data toward countries reporting greater amounts of data.
-As a result, I only used ML models that could work missing data.
+As a result, I only used ML models that could work with missing data.

 4.22 Key Statistics